Mohammedzeheer/MernPractise-/Notes/React.md

   Fragments in React group multiple JSX elements without introducing an extra wrapper element in the DOM, improving code readability and keeping the DOM structure clean.

+  fragment and a div : fragment does not render anything to the DOM, while a div does.
 ----------------------------------------------------------------------------------------------------------

 CSR (Client-Side Rendering):
 ____________________________

+ The browser renders the web page using JavaScript.

  React renders components in the user's browser using JavaScript.
  It provides a smooth user experience but slower initial load times.

 SSR (Server-Side Rendering):
 ____________________________
+ The server renders the web page and sends the fully rendered HTML to the browser.

  React renders components on the server and sends fully rendered HTML to the user.
  It offers faster initial load times but requires more server resources.

+` Feature	           `             `CSR	                   SSR`
+ Initial load time	 :              Slower	              Faster SEO	               :              Good	                Excellent Server load         :	            Lower	                Higher Client-side interactivity:	        Better	              Worse
 ----------------------------------------------------------------------------------------------------------

 Stateless components: